-The term is typically used to refer to the writ of habeas corpus, which orders the person holding the prisoner to produce the prisoner in court, and the prisoner's write to petition for such a writ.
+The term is most often used to refer to the writ of habeas corpus, a court order that requires the person holding a prisoner to produce the prisoner in court, and to the prisoner's right to petition for such a writ.

-A petition for habeas corpus asks that a court issue a writ, requiring that the prisoner be produced before the court at a particular place, date and time.
+A petition for a writ of habeas corpus asks that a court issue the writ, and require that a prisoner be produced before the court at a particular place, date and time.

 In its original use, a petition for habeas corpus was filed to request that the custodian of a prisoner be ordered to bring a prisoner to a county court to testify in a legal matter.
 This use of a petition for habeas corpus still exists, where a prisoner is in the custody of another county or penal system, and the prisoner's presence is required for a legal proceeding.
-Typically, a prisoner will be transported to the local jurisdiction by the local Sheriff's department, which will be responsible for guarding the prisoner during court proceedings and returning the prisoner to the other jurisdiction at the conclusion of the proceedings.
+If the writ is granted, the prisoner will be transported to the local jurisdiction by the local Sheriff's department, which will be responsible for guarding the prisoner during court proceedings and returning the prisoner to the other jurisdiction at the conclusion of the proceedings.

-However, when most people think of a writ of habeas corpus, they have something more significant in mind - a petition demanding that the custodian of a prisoner explain in court the lawful basis upon which the prisoner has been detained.
-This type of writ is generally considered to be an "extraordinary remedy", meaning that the prisoner has exhausted all other avenues of relief or appeal, and no other adequate remedy remains.
-A writ of habeas corpus may seek relief on grounds not available on direct appeal.
-It is this second meaning which is discussed in this article.
+However, when most people think of a writ of habeas corpus, they have something more significant in mind: a petition demanding that the custodian of a prisoner explain in court the lawful basis upon which the prisoner has been detained.
+This type of writ is generally considered to be an extraordinary remedy, meaning that the prisoner has exhausted all other avenues of relief or appeal, and no other adequate remedy remains available to the prisoner other than through a writ of habeas corpus.
+A prisoner may use the writ to attempt to obtain relief on grounds not available on direct appeal.
+It is this second meaning that is discussed in this article.

 A petition for habeas corpus typically includes the following

 Prisoners have the right to file petitions for habeas corpus, challenging the legality of their detention.
-Under United States constitutional law this right may be suspended in times of national emergency.
+Under United States constitutional law that right may be suspended in times of national emergency.

 Once a court has been served with a petition for habeas corpus, depending upon the nature of the petition, it might grant a writ, deny the petition, or schedule a hearing on the petition.
 If the writ is granted, the writ may be served upon the custodian of the prisoner demanding that the prisoner be produced in court as ordered.

-The area where some would assert that habeas relief is most important, and others might argue that it has been most abused, is when a federal District Court is asked to review the legality of proceedings which occurred before a state court under the Federal Constitution, with the prisoner alleging that his constitutional rights were violated.
+The area for which many argue that habeas relief is most important, and for which many others argue that it has been most abused, is when a federal District Court is asked to review under the U.S. Constitution the legality of proceedings that occurred before a state court, with the prisoner alleging that his constitutional rights were violated.

-In recent decades there have been a number of rulings by the United States Supreme Court limiting federal habeas relief, and additional federal legislation restricting the circumstances under which a petition for habeas corpus may be entertained by a federal court.
+In recent decades there have been a number of rulings by the United States Supreme Court limiting federal habeas corpus relief, and additional federal legislation restricting the circumstances under which petitions for habeas corpus may be heard by federal courts.
 Many of these measures have been aimed at death penalty cases, restricting requests for relief by prisoners who have been sentenced to death.